ATS AI Quality Inspection Case Study

 THE SOLUTION

-The customer product contains multiple wells which are filled simultaneously with multi-up dispense tooling, which removed a weight check as a potential quality measurement solution.
-A machine vision-based inspection was agreed upon to automate the manual quality check.
-The machine vision system designed by ATS can be broken into the hardware for image acquisition, and the software for image processing.
+After evaluating the available technology and prototyping initial concepts, an automated inspection system leveraging machine vision was agreed upon to automate the manual quality check.
+The machine vision system designed by ATS can be viewed as the hardware for image acquisition, and the software for image processing.

 Image Acquisition